Bira/octopus-carnival/_drafts/hells-rebels-3-part-3.md

 basement should wait until after the main ambush force is defeated.
 There are a few extra monsters down there that will not take part in the ambush, so they can be safely ignored for the moment.

-If an alarm is raised, it will force Crizmerkis to spring the ambush early.

 ### The Stroke of Midnight